SmingHub/Sming/docs/source/information/hot-tips.rst

 Webpages Performance
 ====================

-html markup can get quite large and the bigger the file the slower the page loads.
+HTML markup can get quite large and the bigger the file the slower the page loads.
 One way to deal with that is to remove the white space, this process is called minifying.
 The downside is that the result is difficult for a human to read.
 I recommend against it, at least in the